Devopsforum/devops-exp/README.md

 #if the above command fails because of requests module then we need to execute the below command

 'pipenv install requests'

+#Now lets move the find_dev file to a new dir and name that dir as devexp and follow the below steps
+'mkdir devexp'
+'pipenv run devexp/python find_dev.py'